michael-rubel/livewire-best-practices/README.md

 Livewire has [built-in artisan commands](https://laravel-livewire.com/docs/2.x/reference#artisan-commands) to create, move, rename components, etc.
 For example, instead of manually renaming files, which could be error-prone, you can use the following command:
 - `php artisan livewire:move Old/Path/To/Component New/Path/To/Component`

 ---
-### 🧵 Keep component nesting level at 1
-If you had a Livewire component (0) that includes another Livewire component (1), then you shouldn't nest it deeper (2+).
-Too much nesting can make a headache when dealing with DOM diffing issues.

----
 ### 🌎 Use Form Request rules for validation